Workforce (horse)

-Workforce (foaled 2007) is a British Thoroughbred racehorse.
+Workforce (foaled 2007) is a British retired Thoroughbred racehorse and breeding stallion.
 In a career that lasted from September 2009 until October 2011, he ran nine times and won four races.
 In 2010 he won the 2010 Epsom Derby and Prix de l'Arc de Triomphe, ridden by Ryan Moore.
 He won once from four races in 2011 before being retired to stand as a breeding stallion in Japan.

 Pedigree

 A white-blazed bay colt, Workforce was owned by Khalid Abdullah, having been bred by the Prince's farm Juddmonte Farms Ltd. He was trained for the Prince by the Newmarket-based Sir Michael Stoute.
 Workforce was foaled on 14 March 2007 to the dam Soviet Moon (IRE) by the stallion King's Best (USA), with the dam's sire being Sadler's Wells (USA).
 Soviet Moon was a sister of the St. Leger Stakes winner Brian Boru and the Hardwicke Stakes winner Sea Moon.